mrPronin/open-charge-map-backend-demo/README.md

 - to demonstrate how the project works, it is enough to have docker images for all components and a docker-compose file, there is no need to create Kubernetes config
 - to synchronize with OCM, I use the undocumented modifiedsince parameter to fulfill the requirement to receive only the delta of updated data from OCM
 - use Apollo Server to support subgraphs
+- authentication and user management out of the scope of implementation

 ## TODO
 - [x] define user stories